teras/stormify/docs/src/Database_Configuration.md

 Stormify relies on a JDBC-compatible `javax.sql.DataSource` to connect to your database.
 You can use any connection pooling library such as HikariCP, Apache DBCP, or any other JDBC data source.

+!!! warning
     The data source must be set before any database operations can be performed, and it can only be set once.
     To release it, use `closeDataSource()`.

 ### Setting Up the Data Source